yylonly/yylonly.github.io/index.md

 ## Currently

-I'm a PhD Candidate in Software Engineering at the University of Macau, Macau.
+I just passed my Ph.D. defense and am looking for the possible positions.
+Drop me an email if you are interested in my research.

 ## Education

-`2013.09 - Current` **University of Macau**, PhD Candidate in Software Engineering.
+`2013.09 - 2019.06` **University of Macau**, PhD in Software Engineering.

 `2010.09 - 2013.06` **Guizhou University**, MSc in Computer Science.